CiscoDevNet/terraform-provider-aci/website/docs/r/l3out_floating_svi.html.markdown

   * `mac_change` - (Optional) The status of the mac address change support of the port groups in an external VMM controller, such as a vCenter.
 Allowed values are "Disabled" and "Enabled".
 Default value is "Disabled".
   * `promiscuous_mode` - (Optional) The status of promiscuous mode support status of the port groups in an external VMM controller, such as a vCenter.
 This needs to be turned on only for service devices in the cloud, not for Enterprise AVE service deployments.
 Allowed values are "Disabled" and "Enabled".
 Default value is "Disabled".
   * `enhanced_lag_policy_dn` - (Optional) The distinguished name of the target enhanced lag policy (class lacpEnhancedLagPol).
+  * `encap` - (Optional) Access port encapsulation of the target.
+This feature can only be used when the Floating SVI has a physical domain.

 ## Attribute Reference